Fanny Cochrane Smith’s Tasmanian Aboriginal Songs (1899)

-This is the only recorded example of Tasmanian Aboriginal songs and the only recorded example of any Tasmanian Aboriginal language.
-Sung by Fanny Cochrane Smith, the songs were recorded by Horace Watson between 1899 and 1903 on wax cylinders.
+These are some of the earliest recordings ever made in Australia, a sound recording of the traditional Tasmanian Aboriginal songs and language from this period.
+Sung by Fanny Cochrane Smith, the songs were recorded by Horace Watson in 1899 and 1903 on wax cylinders.

 Prior to British colonisation in 1803, there were an estimated 2,000–8,000 Indigenous Tasmanians or Palawa people living in the southernmost region of Australia.
 The period of conflict between British colonists and Tasmanian Aboriginal people in the early and mid-nineteenth century is known as the Black War.
 Years of disease, warfare and private violence decimated the Aboriginal population.